serverless-ca/terraform-aws-ca/docs/how-to-guides/iam.md

 ## Create Roles Anywhere Profile

-The IAM Roles Anywhere profile restricts access to a subset of permissions included in the policy assigned to the IAM role.
+The optional IAM Roles Anywhere profile restricts access to a subset of permissions included in the policy assigned to the IAM role.

 * Search for IAM Roles Anywhere
 * This will take you to IAM, Roles, Roles Anywhere